SkygearIO/skygear-doc/content/js/acl-role.md

 Remember that the above definitions are freezed at the time the application is switched to production mode.

+## Access types

+There are two access types: read and write.

+A user having read access to a record will be able to fetch and query the record.
+This includes getting all fields of the record as well as the access control settings for the record.

+A user having write access to a record will be able to save and delete the record.
+This includes adding, updating and removing all fields of the record as well as the access control settings for the record.

+A user having write access cannot change the ownership of the records.

 ## Add role-based access for each record

 In role-based access control, you add access to a record by specifying which